 Typical times for hazing are Homecoming week, the fourth week of September at Garfield culminating with the game and dance on Friday, and Spirit Week, the first full week in June, culminating in Purple and White day.
 These have been a typical times when hazing involving Garfield students occurs.
 In recent years hazing has occurred on prior days also.
 Hazing is initiating or harassing another student with meaningless, difficult, dangerous, or humiliating tasks and may involve skipping school, risky and demeaning activities, and alcohol/drugs.
 Garfield has a strong discipline policy on hazing (link).
-The Seattle School District also has a discipline policy that includes hazing (link see page 5).
+The Seattle School District also has a discipline policy that includes hazing (link).

 What you need to know: